MohammadMahdi1375/Forward-Forward-Algorithm/README.md

 As I indicated previously, the adopted Architecture for the CNN models has been drawn from the AlexNet architecture and I just revise it to be more compatible with training from scratch.
 For example, I just used 3 out of 5 convolutional layers because it was the optimum number of layers.

 #### <a name='cnn_layers'></a> Number of input and output channels, kernel size, stride, and padding
-Similar to what I told about the number of layers, this hyperparameters were set according to the AlexNet architecture.
+Similar to what I told you about the number of layers, these hyperparameters were set according to the AlexNet architecture.

 #### <a name='fc_layers'></a> Number of Linear layers and their corresponding number of neurons
-As can be seen, here there is no need for the last layer of Fully-Connected layer of the Forwar-Forward algorithm to have number of classes output neurons becasue it computes the goodness of each layer for each label and predicts the output by applying argmax on it.
-These number of neurons are the best among the others bacause I tested different number of nurons and number of linear layers and these values are the best.
+As can be seen, here there is no need for the last layer of Fully-Connected layer of the Forwar-Forward algorithm to have number of classes output neurons because it computes the goodness of each layer for each label and predicts the output by applying argmax on it.
+These number of neurons are the best among the others because I tested different numbers of neurons and the number of linear layers and these values are the best.

 #### <a name='activation_func'></a> Activation Function
 The activation functions used in this project are ReLU and LeakyReLU.
 Using ReLU was our preference because it is a simpler and faster activation function but in some cases like the RAVDESS or Transfer Learning model of AudioMNIST, using LEakyReLU led to better performance.